10 games that might surprise us at E3 2021

 Dragon Age 4

 We already know a fair amount about Dragon Age 4.
-It'll be set in Tevinter like Dragon Age Inquisition, and won't be a live-service game as some rumours have purported.
+It'll be set in Tevinter, and won't be a live-service game as some rumours have purported.
 We also saw a teaser trailer at last year's Game Awards, so the game is definitely coming.

 The big question is how it'll play.
 According to Kotaku's report on an early version of Dragon Age 4 codenamed "Joplin", the game's focus was on heists, and making the world more dynamic, with less open world fluff than Inquisition.
 Whatever new mechanics it introduces, I would expect combat to push further away from the series' dice-based, RNG roots, into something more closely resembling an action game.